Robometer: Scaling General-Purpose Robotic Reward Models via Trajectory Comparisons: Related Work

 Learning reward functions is a central problem in reinforcement learning and robotics, and prior work has explored a wide range of approaches that differ in both the form of supervision and the scope of generalization.

 \textbf{Reward Learning from Demonstrations.} Learning reward functions from human supervision is a long-studied topic in inverse RL (IRL), where reward functions are inferred from human demonstrations~\citep{ng2000IRL, abbeell2004IRL, ziebart2008maxentirl, finn2016gcl, bobu2021feature} or from expert and goal-state distributions~\citep{ho2016generative, leiImageGAIL2018, fu2017learning, fu2018VICE, fu2024robot, jain2025sailor}.
-However, most IRL methods require task-specific expert demonstrations, making it necessary to collect new demonstrations whenever the task or reward specification changes.
-In contrast, \method\ trains a general-purpose vision-language-input reward model which can generalize effectively to new tasks.
+However, most IRL methods require task-specific expert demonstrations, necessitating the collection of new demonstrations whenever the task or reward specification changes.
+In contrast, we propose a framework for training reward models that can generalize effectively to new tasks.

 \textbf{Preference-Based Reward Learning.} Prior work in psychology has observed that humans often use relative comparisons over absolute numerical scales when making judgments~\citep{Laming1984TheRO, Stewart2005AbsoluteIB, sharif2016relativememory}.
 This insight has been central to modern reinforcement learning from human feedback (RLHF), where preference supervision from humans is used to learn reward models that are only identifiable up to monotone transformations, yet sufficient for effective policy optimization~\citep{christiano2017rlhf, sadigh2017active, bajcsy2018learning, biyik2020active, lee2021pebble, hejna2022fewshot, myers2021learning, yang2024trajectory, korkmaz2025mile}.
 In contrast to these works, which treat preferences as the primary supervision signal to train domain-specific reward models, we generate preference supervision from both synthetic and real trajectories for which assigning progress labels is difficult.
 We use this preference signal as an \emph{auxiliary} objective that complements direct progress prediction, enabling \method\ to learn from large, heterogeneous datasets without additional human preference supervision.
 Closest in spirit, \citet{kwok2025robomonkey} generate synthetic preference labels from action mean-squared-error to train a robot action verifier, and \citet{wangrlvlmf2024,venkataraman2025rlmvlmoffline} use vision-language models (VLMs) to generate frame-level preferences as the primary supervision signal for task-specific reward models.
 In contrast, we generate preference supervision by comparing entire trajectories and use it as an auxiliary signal to learn a general-purpose reward function across tasks and embodiments.